-The SAR Chapter of the Police Manual provides the information, policy, and procedures necessary for Police to carry out their duties during a SAROP.
-It also contains guidelines for NZ Police interaction with other Government departments and volunteer organisations involved in SAR operations.
+The SAR Chapter of the Police Manual provides the information, policy, and procedures necessary for Police to carry out their duties in preparation for and during a SAROP.
+It also contains guidelines for NZ Police interaction with other Government departments and SAR partner agencies involved in SAR operations.